ror-community/dev-ror-records/README.md

 ### Multiple staging releases
 If records needed to be added or changed after an initial Staging release, add the new/updated records to the existing rc branch per [Push new/updated ROR JSON files to rc branch](#push-newupdated-ror-json-files-to-rc-branch) and repeat the steps to [Generate relationships](#generate-relationships), [Validate files](#validate-files) and [Deploy to Staging](#deploy-to-staging).
 A few points to note with multiple Staging releases:

-- Do not remove records that have already been deployed to Staging (unless you have actually decided not to include a given record in the release).
+- Do not remove records from the rc branch that have already been deployed to Staging.
 Overwrite any records already deployed to Staging that require changes and leave the rest as they are.
-The Staging rc branch should contain all new/updated records that should be included in the production release.
+When ready to deploy to poduction, the rc branch should contain all new/updated records to be included in the production release.
 - Include all relationships for all records in the Staging rc branch in relationships.csv (not just the current deployment)

 # Test Staging release